Your charitable spring cleaning checklist

 Developing a charitable mission statement is meant to help decide where to focus your time and financial support in order to allow you to have a greater impact with your giving.
 To create your mission, start by taking time to reflect on your values, interests, and motivations, and then write down a few sentences about what you want to accomplish with your giving.
 And if you already have a mission statement, now is a great time to look back at the last year using the “Grant History” feature to make sure it lines up with your goals.
 Is there anything you would change?
 You can see your Giving Account’s complete grant history and sort it by year, charitable organization, charitable sector and region.

 5. Have you considered setting up recurring grant recommendations?

-Nearly a quarter of all grant recommendations are recurring, according to our 2016 Giving Report.
+A quarter of all grant recommendations are recurring, according to our 2019 Giving Report.
 Many of our donors are committed supporters of the organizations they care about and are confident that they will continue their support.
 As a result, they opt to schedule a recurring grant recommendation for the future, making that support easy and ongoing.
 If you choose this strategy, consider letting the charity know.
 They’ll appreciate knowing your intention and can build it into their planning.

 6. Did you create a formal giving budget for last year?